Specialization—

 Contemplation

-The vita contemplativa or the contemplative life can help cultivate attitudes and habits that outwardly manifest themselves in actions.
-For our purposes, the vita contemplativa can help guide effective communication.
+The “vita contemplativa” or the contemplative life can help cultivate attitudes and habits that outwardly manifest themselves in actions.
+For our purposes, contemplation helps guide effective communication.
 It establishes a deeper and stronger foundation to build rhetorically-minded speaking and writing habits.

 Photo: Emma Savoie / Emma Savoie Art